+Stephen King Raises Funds to Help Pay Heating Costs in Maine.
 Stephen King announced last month that his foundation would match up to $70,000 if the listeners of the 3 Bangor area radio stations he owns would match it, making the total donation $140,000.
 This fundraising effort exceeded his expectations when an anonymous Californian offered to donate an additional $50,000 if King would match that.

-King, being a Mainer himself, agreed to the terms, making the total donation $240,000.
+Help Us Raise Funds for A New Stephen King Fan Experience.
 In a previous post, I stated that I was hoping to do a site re-build and add a bunch of new features for readers of this blog, listeners of the podcast and viewers of the Movie Club.
 I got a pretty good response from people about wanting to contribute to these changes and to help out in any way they can.
 I have decided to layout for you exactly what changes that, in an ideal world, I would be making to the Stephen King Fancast and why.
-Before I start hounding you for money, here's the story.
-Since this blog originally started as just a podcast, I was perfectly OK with having a free-hosted blog, or three of them, for that matter.
-This blog has taken on new aspects that I feel are deserving of a re-branding and a re-building.